rishi1999/random-projections/README.md

 ## Installation
 To reproduce our results by running the experiments provided in this repository, you will need to have access to all the Python packages imported in the various files.
 We recommend using Anaconda/conda to set up a virtual environoment and install all packages so as to not interfere with any other projects in your file system.

-You will also need to download the datasets used for our experiments (LFW, MNIST).
-A full list can be found in the linked Overleaf document.
+You will also need to download the datasets used for our experiments (e.g., LFW, MNIST).
 A dataset named `dataset1` should be stored in the following directory:

     random-projections/datasets/dataset1